hashicorp/terraform-provider-azurerm/website/docs/auth/service_principal_client_certificate.html.markdown

 ---

-We recommend using either a Service Principal or Managed Service Identity when running in automation (for example on a CI Server) - and authenticating using the Azure CLI when running Terraform locally.
+We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

 ---